Sri Aurobindo’s contribution

 The world as a progressive manifestation of the Divine

 In line with the Vedic tradition, Sri Aurobindo takes consciousness to be an inherent element, if not the very essence, of all that exists.
 Some of the later darśanas (schools of Indian Philosophy) hold that consciousness is inherently pure and separate from the manifest world.
-In these views, the manifestation is seen as a māyā-induced “imposition” on, or distortion of the pure consciousness of Brahman.
+In these views, the manifestation is seen either as real but ultimately uninteresting, or as a māyā-induced “imposition” on, or distortion of the pure conscious existence of Brahman.
 In the Vedas and early Upaniṣads, there is, however, plenty of support for a more integral conceptualisation of consciousness, in which the world is not seen as an imposition, but as a direct, though as yet incomplete, manifestation of divine consciousness.

 Within this material plane, the evolution then slowly begins to take place, following material processes, but guided at every major transition by the hidden inner knowledge that is “deposited” at every level during the involution.
 Much of our pain and suffering is due to the half-baked nature of our consciousness during this slow evolution out of an initial ignorance, which can be redeemed fully only in the next step where the evolution begins to become a conscious movement “from light to greater light.”